-A Differentiation Strategy for Small Businesses That Can’t Go Wrong
+A Differentiation Strategy for Small Businesses That Works Every Time

 If you want your small business to stand out, grab attention, and show prospects that you offer the best solution available, use this strategy.

-Do you want more people to see the true value of your product or service?
+Do you want more people to see how unique your product or service really is?

-You’re not alone.
-Time and again, the effort we make to communicate our value is devoured by the noise.
-It’s enough to make you wonder if building the business you want is possible.
+You are not alone.
+For most small businesses, getting their audience’s attention and communicating value smothered by the noise.
+It’s enough to make you wonder if building the company you want is possible.

-But believe it or not, there are a lot of people out there right now looking for what you offer.
-Unfortunately, they can’t see why they should choose your product or service because they are being inundated with more marketing messages than they can filter.
+But believe it or not, there are a lot of people looking for what you offer.
+Unfortunately, your target audience is being inundated with more marketing messages than they can filter.
+As a result, people don’t remember you when they are ready to buy or can’t see why they should choose your product or service over a competitor.

-When it comes to getting more customers, many small business owners desperately hope to stumble onto something that helps them cut through the noise.
-But rather than relying on luck, marketing hacks, catchy headlines, or big promises, I would like to show how to get your target market’s attention using a brand differentiation strategy.
+When it comes to getting more customers, many small business owners experiment with marketing tactics, hoping to find anything that works.
+But rather than relying on luck, “hacks”, or big promises, get your target market’s attention with a brand differentiation strategy.

 What is a Brand Differentiation Strategy?